Automating Jenkins install and configuration with Docker and Terraform

 # install jenkins plugins

-If you now build the Docker image from this Dockerfile, you will have ready to run conteiner with preconfigured Jenkins CI server.
+If you now build the Docker image from this Dockerfile, you will have ready to run container with pre-configured Jenkins CI server.

 Provisioning Cloud Host

-Next, we are going to use Terraform for auto provisioning Digital Ocean virtual machine instance and orchestrate Jenkins CI installment for us.
+Next, we are going to use Terraform for auto provisioning Digital Ocean virtual machine instance and orchestrate Jenkins CI container start on it.

 Installing Dependencies